fastify/fastify/EXPENSE_POLICY.md

 This process takes a minimum of 3 business days from the request to allow time for discussion approval.

-The discussion helps prevent misunderstandings and ensures the expense isn't rejected.
+The discussion helps prevent misunderstandings and ensures the expense is not rejected.
 As a project under the OpenJS Foundation, Fastify benefits from the Foundation's resources, including servers, domains, and [travel funds](https://github.com/openjs-foundation/community-fund/tree/main/programs/travel-fund).